Women in WWE: Attitude Era (1997–2002)

-In 1999, Chyna became the first women to win the WWF Intercontinental Championship when she defeated Jeff Jarrett.
-She would win the title one more time in 2000, when she defeated Val Venis and Trish Stratus in a mixed tag team match.
-She also became the first women to participate in a Royal Rumble match, entering in the 1999 and 2000 editions, as well as participating in the 1999 edition of the King of the Ring tournament.
+In 1999, Chyna became the first woman to win the WWF Intercontinental Championship when she defeated Jeff Jarrett.
+She would win the title one more time in 2000 when she defeated Val Venis and Trish Stratus in a mixed tag team match.
+She also became the first woman to participate in a Royal Rumble match, entering in the 1999 and 2000 editions, as well as participating in the 1999 edition of the King of the Ring tournament.
 She also was on the cover for Playboy.
 According to her manager, Vince McMahon offered Chyna to win the WWF Championship if she rejected the offer.

-The year of 2000 saw the debuts of Lita, Trish Stratus, and Molly Holly since the start of the month of February.
+The year 2000 saw the debuts of Lita, Trish Stratus, and Molly Holly since the start of February.
 Lita performed higher-risk moves than the divas before her, such as moonsaults and diving hurricanranas.
 Shortly thereafter, Trish Stratus debuted as an overtly sexualized valet.
 Also, later that year, Molly Holly was added to the roster.
 She was a contrast to most of the other Divas as she was given a more wholesome gimmick and more modest ring attire.
-On the August 21 episode of Raw Is War defending champion Stephanie McMahon-Helmsley wrestled Lita in the main event.
+On the August 21 episode of Raw Is War defending champion Stephanie McMahon wrestled Lita in the main event.

-Finally in the spring of 2001 saw the WWF's purchase of its chief competitors, World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW), and the consequent entry of former WCW and ECW female talent, such as Stacy Keibler, Torrie Wilson, Jazz, and Sharmell.
+Finally, the spring of 2001 saw the WWF's purchase of its chief competitors, World Championship Wrestling (WCW) and Extreme Championship Wrestling (ECW), and the consequent entry of former WCW and ECW female talent, such as Stacy Keibler, Torrie Wilson, Jazz, and Sharmell.
 WWF Women's Champion Chyna left the WWF towards the end of November due to real-life issues between herself, Triple H, and Stephanie McMahon.
 In the autumn of 2001, Trish Stratus was trained by Fit Finlay, who was the road agent responsible for the women's matches, and drastically improved her in-ring ability.
 She worked her way up to the top of the division and eventually won the Women's Championship at Survivor Series.
 Stratus then entered in a prominent feud with Jazz who debuted at Survivor Series.